Include dotfiles from elsewhere

 re-downloading them every time you run a chezmoi command, and will only

-URL points to the a tarball of a tagged version, which does not change over
+URL points to a tarball of a tagged version, which does not change over

 time.
 To bump the version of powerlevel10k, change the version in the URL.

-When using Oh My Zsh, make sure you disable auto-updates by setting
+When using Oh My Zsh, make sure you disable built-in auto-updates by setting

 update Oh My Zsh and its plugins, refresh the downloaded archives.